cacttus/BR2/project/tasks.md

 # Mine City Task Log

+- [ ] Rendering Fix
+	- [ ] Fix Scene draw..() methods by removing the loop over RenderBucket
+	- [ ] remove PhysicsWorld CULL, and perhaps the RenderBucket collection code and use something like SceneNode::_bCulled to signal that a node was culled.
+	- [ ] Physics RenderBucket collect does not respect SceneGraph (_mapObjects)  Make it iterate the scenegraph, (testing for visibility) instead of loop over a vector.

+- [ ] Bug in W25GridMesh::draw where we are drawing uncollected grids.
+This is due to when we swap the camera.
+The fix for this is to reset the node manifolds when the camera gets swapped.

+- [ ] Create Helpers
+	- [ ] Render camera frustum
+	- [ ] Render point light radius as sphere (possible circle on screne)
+	- [ ] Render Directional light normal.
+	- [ ] Render all of thse WITH MESH ON THE NODE not inline.

 - [ ] To use image sizes in gui, use Img32::peek() to get stats

 - [ ] Binary File Version Backwards Compatibility